KunyuHe/QuinninR/README.md

 About this Repo
 ------------------------
-This is a repo where I'll put the `.md` files containing my data analysis work samples documented with *R*.
+This is a repo where I'll put my data analysis work samples documented with *R* and corresponding `.md` files.
 These samples can be:

 * Student Mentor work samples for certain courses on Coursera;
 * Data analysis reports for reproducing my published or working academic research papers;
 * from data-driven projects that I participated as a student or research assistant;
 * Products out of pure interest or for fun __QvQ__

 __To view my work samples, please review the list in the following section and find the ones that interest you.
-To further review corresponding codes behind a certain work, please register for Github, fork this repo, find the link to the corresponding `.md` file again in your forked repo, and click edit.__
+To further review corresponding codes behind a certain work, please register for Github, fork this repo, find the link to the corresponding `.md` file in the list in your forked repo, and edit the work.__

 __Any feedbacks on my works?
 You are welcomed to reach me at [kunyuhe@uchicago.com](kunyuhe@uchicago.com).
 You can also edit the documents directly in your forked repo and send me a pull request.__ Here is a [guide](https://help.github.com/articles/about-pull-requests/) for how to do so.
 I'll be glad to add you as a contributor to this project and maybe one day I'll change the name of this repo for you __;)__